Marien-kaefer/General_Fiji_macros/README.md

   - Composite image merged from the individual channels with the LUTs set in the input image before running the macro.

 The macro offers a selection of parameters for downscaling of the images, scale bar options, montage options, and further downscaling of the montage file type for integration of the montage in presentations and/or documents without unecessarily inflating the final document file size.

+## Splitting a multichannel image into individual .tif files
+* channelSplitter.ijm

+Input:
+* folder containing image files

+Output:
+* one tif file per channel for each image
+  - This macro runs independent of the number of channels in the original image.
+The file names are prefaced with C1, C2, ...
+Cn as it is implemented in Fiji

+The macro requests the user to specify an input and an output folder.
+The files are filtered for a specific file format (default: .lsm).
+All the files in the input folder with the specified suffix will be processed.